R. HAMISI INGRAM, Executive Director

 Additionally, members of the agency’s senior staff made over 20 presentations to various organizations on the role of the agency and its statutory functions.

 Information Reported as Required by State Statute

-The Commission is committed to affirmative action and equal employment and opportunity.
-The Commission’s affirmative action plan for its most recent reporting period was approved; good faith efforts were made to achieve hiring and promotion goals.
-Contact was maintained with recruitment sources and organizations.
-The Employee Advisory Committee met regularly to assist on matters, including affirmative action.
-Diversity training was provided to new staff through the Department of Administrative Services.
+The Commission is committed to the principles of affirmative action and equal employment opportunity.
+The Commission’s affirmative action plan for its most recent reporting period was conditionally approved.
+Some goals were achieved despite only a small number of hires, and good faith efforts were made to achieve hiring and promotion goals.
+Contact was maintained with recruitment sources and organizations directed towards underrepresented classifications.
+Set-aside program goals were achieved.
 The Commission’s program complies with state non-discrimination laws pertaining to the protected class of sexual orientation.